 In the South east asia region, Qa3 have been involved in trials determining the effectiveness of a number of techniques for decontaminating pipework of mercury.
 The study found that the vast majority, if not all the mercury was bound in the scale on the surface of the steel rather than on the surface (adsorption) or absorption into the steel itself.

-From both the above studies, it appears that previous understanding that fresh pipeline will remove mercury by direct adsorption or absorption onto or into the internal wall of the pipe may be incorrect and in fact, the removal of mercury from gas is dependent upon a layer (sulphide / scale / corrosion products) on the steel to capture the mercury.
+From these studies, it appears that previous understanding that a newly commissioned pipeline will remove mercury by direct adsorption or absorption onto or into the internal steel surface may be incorrect and in fact, the mechanism of removal of mercury from gas is more dependent upon a layer (sulphide / scale / corrosion products) which removes mercury via a chemisorption process.

 For more information please do not hesitate to get in touch.